vibhavanand007/Zoom-Clone/README.md

 # Zoom-Clone
-Our Zoom meeting clone is a Python-based application designed to facilitate online meetings, video conferences, and collaborative sessions with ease.
+Leveraging the power of various Python modules such as vidstream, socket, tkinter, and threading, our application offers a seamless and efficient platform for remote communication and collaboration.
+Overall, our Zoom meeting clone offers a comprehensive solution for remote communication and collaboration, empowering users to connect, communicate, and collaborate effectively from anywhere in the world.